pgporada/getting-started-with-terraform/README.md

     cat .terraform/terraform.tfstate

+We need to create a terraform environment on a _per terraform repository basis_.
+A terraform environment will allow us to split up distinct pieces of infrastructure.
+For example; dev_app1,staging_app1,prod_app1 and dev_app2,staging_app2,prod_app2

+    terraform env new dev_app1

 Run a plan.
 A plan shows you what terraform thinks it should do based on the changes you've made to your `.tf` files and what terraform has stored in its state file.

     terraform plan -var-file environments/example/example.tfvars